iepathos/brutall/README.md

 An open source cross-platform multi-tool subdomain brute forcer.

-Project inspired by brutesubs, which is no longer being developed.
+This project is actively being developed.
+It was inspired by [brutesubs](https://github.com/anshumanbh/brutesubs) which is no longer being developed.

 ## tools